shikaan/shikaan.github.io/content/blog/cache-fundamentals/index.md

 ---
-title: Current Status - Caching Techniques
+title: HTTP Caching fundamentals
-tags: ["webdev", "python", "javascript", "cache"]
+tags: ["cache", "frontend", "backend", "webdev"]
-description: Caching standards and how to deal with them
+description: A walk-through of cache standards for browsers and servers
 coverImage: "cover.jpg"
 date: "2019-01-06T00:00:00.000Z"
 commentLink: ""
 ---

-# Introduction

-You might have noticed that this sub-series has just changed the name: it wasn't about Design Patterns, there was no point in keeping those two as part of the same thing.

-As said [in the first episode](https://dev.to/shikaan/-design-patterns-in-web-development----active-caching-1-23e2), this article is going to be more about what's already there in the wild in terms of caching and how we as developers should deal with it.

-What we are about to cover is something you typically decide once in a while or you don't decide at all because some frameworks and libraries make these decisions for you.
-Thus, the idea here is to have a go-to place where you can get an understanding or just dust off those concepts every time you have to deal with caching again.
+Clients and servers need to agree on certain rules in order to provide the performance benefits of caching techinques.
+These standards are usually already embedded in system we are working with (browsers, frameworks...), hence understanding what they are and how they work allows to pick the approach which better fits our needs case by case.
+The idea here is to have a go-to place where you can get an understanding or just dust off those concepts every time you have to deal with caching again.

-## Serving the correct application version
+# Serving the correct application version

 Serving the correct version of a web app started to become something you should be concerned about only "recently".